Phone: (902) 494-6631

-Journal of Health Politics, Policy, and Law (forthcoming January 2021).
+Journal of Health Politics, Policy, and Law (February 2021).

 “Health care and the fate of Social Europe.”
-Journal of Health Politics, Policy, and Law (forthcoming January 2021).
+Journal of Health Politics, Policy, and Law (February 2021).

 “An expert-generated tool for assessing policy capacity”, Canadian Public Administration Logan Lawrence, Katherine Fierlbeck, Patrick McGrath, Janet Curran.
 June 2020.